 Ram Prasad Lamichhane has been in this field for almost 12 years now.
-Starting as a porter for 2 years, he then started working as a guide after gaining all the experience as he can.
+Starting as a porter for 2 years, he then started working as a guide after gaining all the experience in the trekking field.
 With a cheerful smile and a pleasant attitude, he has won the hearts of many of his clients.
 He is one of our highly demanded guides because of his expertise and experience.
-It has just been 1 and a half year since he has joined our company and has already become one of the important members of the Ace family.
-Currently, he works as the main guide in our company.
+It has just been 1 and a half year since he has joined our company and has already become one of the important members of the Ace the Himalaya family.
+Currently, he works as the main trekking guide in our company.

-Ram is also our tour guide besides trekking.
+Ram Prasad Lamichhane is also our tour guide besides trekking.
 He has been to many historical, cultural and religious places of Nepal till now.

 While having a short conversation with him, we got the chance to ask him about his experience and knowledge about his profession working as a guide.
 Let us see what he has to share with us.